BedirMirac/logWatcher/README.md

 cd logWatcher
 go install
 ```
-It is look like go build method but the difference is now you can start the program  by typing `logWatcher` in your terminal without being in the project directory.
+It looks like the go build method but the difference is now you can start the program  by typing `logWatcher` in your terminal without being in the project directory.

 ## Contributing
 We welcome contributions!
 Please read our contributing guidelines before submitting a pull request.